Technigo/project-cluedo/README.md

 ## The problem

 I started with styling the page.
 Then I went on to creating the objects for suspects, weapons and rooms.
+Then I created the functions for showing content on the different cards.
+In the "reveal mystery"-function I've worked with conditionals to verify that three cards have been picked.
+I've also worked with the DOM to show and hide different elements of the page.
+I've added a smooth scroll  with html and css when clicking the "start play /reveal"-buttons for enhancing the feeling of a game.

 ## View it live